joaolms/carwash/README.md

 # Car Wash Management System

 A web-based system developed with Python/Flask for managing a car wash business, enabling control of customers, vehicles, services, and scheduling.
+This project was developed as the final project for the Full Stack Development Postgraduate course at PUCRS University (Pontifícia Universidade Católica do Rio Grande do Sul) and served as a learning experience in web development using Python and Flask.

 ## Features